eghosaclinton/NFT-preview-card/README.md

 ## My process
   Here are the tools and technologies I employed to address this challenge, insights gained throughout the problem-solving journey, areas in which I aspire to enhance my skills in the coming days, and articles that proved beneficial for me, potentially aiding others in overcoming similar challenges on Frontend Mentor or elsewhere.

-  This is the Process I followed to tackle this challenge.
+  This is the approach I took to address this challenge.

 ### Built with

 - Semantic HTML5 markup